The Chow $t$-structure on the $\infty$-category of motivic spectra

 We need a few preparations for the proof. \begin{lemma} Let $X \in \Sm_S$, $U \subset X$ open with smooth complement $Z \subset X$.
 Let $V$ be a vector bundle on $X$.
 Then there is a cofibration sequence \end{lemma} \begin{proof} We have and that latter space is equivalent to $\Th(N_{Z/V})$ by purity.
 The short exact sequence (see e.g. \cite[Tag 0690]{stacks-project}) implies the desired result by \cite[(3.26)]{hoyois-equivariant}.\NB{stably this is clear since the Thom spectrum functor splits exact sequences (e.g. because it factors through $K$-theory), but unstably this is not so obvious. (we only need the stable statement anyway...)} \end{proof}

-\begin{theorem}[Wendt] Let $S$ be the spectrum of a field, $G$ a split reductive group, $X = G/P$ a homogeneous space and $V$ a vector bundle on $X$ of rank $d$.
+Denote by $\Spc(S)_*^{\pure\tate\ge d}$ the smallest full subcategory of $\Spc(S)_*$ which (1) contains $*$ and $S^{2n,n}$ for $n \ge d$, (2) is closed under filtered colimits, and (3) if $A \to B \to C$ is a \emph{cofiber} sequence with $A, C \in \Spc(S)_*^{\pure\tate\ge d}$ then $B \in \Spc(S)_*^{\pure\tate\ge d}$. \begin{theorem}[Wendt] Let $S$ be the spectrum of a field, $G$ a split reductive group, $X = G/P$ a homogeneous space and $V$ a vector bundle on $X$ of rank $d$.
 Then $\Th(V) \in \Spc(S)_*^{\pure\tate\ge d}$. \end{theorem} \begin{proof} We use the ideas of \cite[Proposition 2.2]{wendt2010more}.
 The Bruhat decomposition provides a filtration by closed subschemes, such that $Z_i \setminus Z_{i-1}$ is a finite disjoint union of affine spaces (see \cite[Proof of Proposition 3.7]{wendt2010more}).
-We obtain via Lemma \ref{lemm:thom-cof} cofibration sequences For $i = n$ we have $Z \setminus Z_i = \emptyset$ and hence the Thom space is contractible; by induction on $i$ it thus suffices to show that $\Th(N \oplus V) \in \Spc(S)_*^{\pure\tate\ge d}$.
-But $Z_i \setminus Z_{i-1}$ is a disjoint union of affine spaces, so $N \oplus V|_{Z_i \setminus Z_{i-1}}$ is trivial, and the result follows. \end{proof} \begin{remark} The assumption that $S$ is the spectrum of a field was used twice in the above proof: (1) to know that there is a Bruhat decomposition of $G/P$ into affine space cells, and (2) to know that vector bundles on affine spaces are trivial.
+We obtain via Lemma \ref{lemm:thom-cof} cofibration sequences For $i = n$ we have $X \setminus Z_i = \emptyset$ and hence the left hand Thom space is contractible; by induction on $i$ it thus suffices to show that if $E$ is a vector bundle on $Z_i \setminus Z_{i-1}$ then $\Th(E) \in \Spc(S)_*^{\pure\tate\ge d}$.
+But $Z_i \setminus Z_{i-1}$ is a disjoint union of affine spaces, so $N \oplus V|_{Z_i \setminus Z_{i-1}}$ is trivial by Quillen--Suslin \cite{quillen1976projective}, and the result follows. \end{proof} \begin{remark} The assumption that $S$ is the spectrum of a field was used twice in the above proof: (1) to know that there is a Bruhat decomposition of $G/P$ into affine space cells, and (2) to know that vector bundles on affine spaces are trivial.